 - A 365-day return policy

-This represented a really bold shift in delivering a service which met what customers were looking for, and it came from a commitment to listening and responding to customer needs.
+This represented a really bold shift in delivering a service that met what customers were looking for and it came from a commitment to listening and responding to customer needs.

-Zappos didn't originally start with a 365-day return policy, for example.
-But an internal company culture which put the customer first and allowed itself to test and tweak its business processes encouraged the evolution of the return policy over time.
-As Tony Hsieh puts it, "Originally, our returns policy was only 30 days, but we kept increasing it at the urging of our customers, who became more loyal as we lengthened the returns period."
+For example, Zappos didn't originally start with a 365-day return policy.
+But an internal company culture that put the customer first and allowed itself to test and tweak its business processes encouraged the evolution of the return policy over time.
+As Tony Hsieh put it, "Originally, our returns policy was only 30 days, but we kept increasing it at the urging of our customers, who became more loyal as we lengthened the returns period."

 4. Write case studies about your customers.

-Capitalize on social proof by writing case studies and soliciting testimonials from your happy customers.
-This information will help prospective customers checking you out decide if they want to do business with you, and you'll give their product or service a boost with your marketing materials to further bolster your customer intimacy.
+Capitalize on social proof by writing case studies and soliciting testimonials from happy customers.
+This information will help prospective customers decide if they want to do business with you, and you'll give their product or service a boost with your marketing materials and further bolster your customer intimacy.

-5. Hold competitions with your customers and reward them for advocacy and loyalty.
+5. Reward your customers for their advocacy and loyalty.

-Once you've built a customer base that's engaged and excited about your brand, start rewarding them to be your loyal advocates.
-Hold competitions, or create a point-based system, that rewards customers for advocacy activities like sharing your content on social media, leaving a customer review, or writing a testimonial, so they can redeem points for free swag, purchase discounts, or other valuable prizes.
+Once you've built a customer base that's engaged and excited about your brand, start incentivizing them to be your loyal advocates.
+Hold competitions, or create a point-based system that rewards customers for advocacy activities like sharing your content on social media, leaving a customer review, or writing a testimonial, so they can redeem points for free swag, purchase discounts, or other valuable prizes.

 6. Host events with your customers centered around their needs.

-Since so much business is done touchless-ly these days, with minimal in-person and phone interactions with customers on a regular basis, in-person or digital events can go a long way towards building customer intimacy.
-Webinars, trainings, trade shows, and events can further build trust, and emotionally-driven relationships that are better predictors of loyalty than customer satisfaction alone.
+Since so much business is done touchless-ly these days, with minimal in-person and phone interactions, in-person or digital events can go a long way towards building customer intimacy.
+Webinars, training, trade shows, and events can further build trust, and emotionally-driven relationships that are better predictors of loyalty than customer satisfaction alone.

-7. Offer customer training courses to become product specialists who can offer product consultancy service of their own.
+7. Offer customer training courses to create product experts.

-If you sell a robust product or service that's widely adopted within your industry, create customer training courses and certifications they can fulfill to become industry experts in your product or service, and allow them to offer consulting to help them improve their profile and earn more money.
+If you sell a robust product or service that's widely adopted within your industry, create customer training courses and certifications.
+Customers can fulfill these to become industry experts in your product or service, and allow them to offer consulting to help them improve their profile and earn more money.

-8. Create free educational resources to help customers derive more value from your products.
+8. Share free educational resources to help customers derive more value from your products.

 Create and publish free resources customers can use to get more value from your products.
-Blogging, webinars, social media content, YouTube videos, and videos classes are all examples that any company can do.
+Blogging, webinars, social media content, YouTube videos, and videos classes are all options that any company can do.

-The founder of Geek Squad, the tech support company acquired by Best Buy, was asked at a conference why the company runs a YouTube channel where it teaches people how to fix their own problems, when that undermines the core service Geek Squad provide.
+The founder of Geek Squad was asked at a conference why it runs a YouTube channel teaching people how to fix their own problems, when that undermines the core service it provides.

-So, what Geek Squad had done was create value-adding content related to its core service, to add extra benefits for its audience; customers and non-customers alike.
-And any startup can do this.
+So, what Geek Squad had done was create value-adding content related to its core service, adding extra benefits for its audience; customers and non-customers alike — and any startup can do this.

 Customer Intimacy for Startups

-If you're working at an early-stage startup and wondering how you can implement customer intimacy to build a community of early-adopters, you can take steps to understand your target audience that will help you start doing some of the strategies above.
+If you're working at an early-stage startup and wondering how you can implement customer intimacy and build a community of early adopters, take these steps to understand your target audience.

-- You don't have many customers yet, so you can personally give as much attention to each one as possible.
+- When you don't have many customers you can give a lot more attention to each one and personalize their experience.
 This helps make your customers feel valued while also giving you insight into their specific needs and how your business relates to those needs.

 - You can test and use your own product so that you can understand the kind of value it gives you and what the experience is like from beginning to end.

-Once you have a greater understanding of your customers' needs, you can try to meet those needs.
-For a customer intimacy approach, you can think about adapting the product to meet requirements.
-You can think about providing the highest standard of customer service.
-And, you can think about providing extra added value, and other strategies listed above, as you scale -- instead of working backward and fixing older policies that don't foster customer intimacy.
+Once you have a greater understanding of your customers' needs, you can start thinking about how you’ll fulfill them.
+For a customer intimacy approach, think about adapting the product to meet requirements.
+And, consider how you can provide added value, and other strategies listed above, as you scale — instead of working backward and fixing older policies that don't foster customer intimacy.

 How to Measure Customer Intimacy